Symphony No. 9 (Bruckner): Stylistic classification

-Bruckner's Ninth Symphony represents an important link between late romanticism and modernity.
-Bruckner follows Wagner by opening soundscapes through the emancipation of dissonance, and adds a new dimension in the harmony by separating individual chords from traditional sound connections.
-This was subsequently continued by Arnold Schoenberg.
-Bruckner use of structure in his Ninth Symphony makes him a pioneer of modernism.
-He expands the symphonic form extremely using the negative sound of silence, sequencing phases, widened peaks and decay processes.
-Bruckner was rooted in the music of Palestrina, Bach, Beethoven, and Schubert and also an innovator of late 19th-century harmony (alongside Franz Liszt).
+Bruckner expanded the symphonic form extremely using the negative sound of silence, sequencing phases, widened peaks and decay processes.
+Bruckner was rooted in the music of Palestrina, Bach, Mozart, Beethoven, and Schubert and also an innovator of late 19th-century harmony (alongside Franz Liszt).
 Bruckner continues his symphonic path by adhering to the sonata form in the Ninth Symphony.
 He also expands the form, enhancing it to the monumental.
 This expansion of the orchestra apparatus is also an expression of this mass increase.

 According to Ekkehard Kreft, "the phases of improvement in the Ninth Symphony take on a new significance, as they serve to shape the processual [sic] character from the starting point of the thematic complex (first theme) to its final destination (main theme)."
 Both in the first sentence and in the final movement this is expressed in a hitherto unknown dimension.
 The entry of the main theme is preceded by a harmoniously complicated increase phase.
 The use of this increasingly complex harmony makes Bruckner the pioneer of later developments.
 The musicologist Albrecht von Mossow summarizes this with regard to the Ninth as follows: "To the material developments of modernity must be attributed to Bruckner as with other composers of the 19th century, the increasing emancipation of dissonance, the chromatisation of harmony, the weakening of tonality, the touch of the Triadic harmonics through the increased inclusion of four- and five-tone sounds, the formal breaks within his symphonic movements, and the revaluation of timbre to an almost independent parameter."

 The Ninth Symphony has great waves of development, climax and decay, which music psychologist Ernst Kurth describes as a "contrast of sound-specific breadth and emptiness compared to the previous compression and summit position."
 Kurth compares this with Stockhausen's 1957 composition 'Gruppen', where structure is also shown in the dismemberment of the individual apparatus instead of the linear genesis, saying Bruckner transfers a wealth of sounds, colors, and characters, and not just spatial sound conceptions on instrumental apparatus.